- Home

 IR Activities for Overseas Institutional Investors and Shareholders

-Sumitomo Forestry management team held online conferences with institutional investors and shareholders in the United States, Europe, and Asia in fiscal 2021, in addition to engaging in efforts such as the distribution of English versions of financial information to all of our institutional investors and shareholders overseas.
-These efforts offer us the chance to exchange ideas in addition to explain aspects of our business such as our business performance and business strategies.
+Sumitomo Forestry management team held online conferences with institutional investors and shareholders in the United States, Europe, Asia, and other regions in fiscal 2024, in addition to engaging in efforts such as the distribution of English versions of financial information to all of our institutional investors and shareholders overseas.
+In Europe, we held an overseas roadshow to explain our business performance and business strategies, and exchanged ideas.

-We also participate in conferences held by stock brokerage firms to have even more opportunities for dialogues.
+We also participate in domestic and international conferences held by stock brokerage firms to have even more opportunities for dialogues.